 Transfer the balance to a lower interest rate credit card.
 Before you do the balance transfer, make sure you have enough available credit to handle the new balance.
 You might also compare any balance transfer fee against the cost of paying off your balance at the higher interest rate.
 The balance transfer fee might exceed the additional finance charges you’d pay.
 In that case, transferring the balance would actually cost you.

-Accept the changes
+Accept the Changes

 Keep the card and pay off the balance at the newer, higher interest rate.
 Although it may not be the most desirable solution, it may be the only one available.
 When none of the other options work, you will have to pay the balance at the higher interest rate.
 In this case, you should still pay off the balance as quickly as possible to keep from paying high finance charges.

-As long as you continue to make your payments on time (to all your accounts) and stay below your credit limit, your credit card issuer may decrease your interest rate after six to twelve months.
+As long as you continue to make your payments on time (to all your accounts) and stay below your credit limit, your credit card issuer may decrease your interest rate after six to 12 months.
 Don’t be afraid to call and ask for a lower rate if you have to.